 The weather was extremely pleasant and it was just heavenly to soak up the sunshine and to think of the gloomy, rainy weather we had left behind in the UK.
 We decided to stay in the Ibis hotel, due to its height of culture!
 Ok, clearly I am being sarcastic here, but it was a great location and cheap so it seemed perfect for us.

 We spent the two days just chilling around the city.
 Traditionally on my trips I tire myself out from running around mentally attempting to see absolutely everything that there may be to see.
 However, Milan isn’t a city in abundance of ground breaking sights, so it gave me the chance to just relax, and to just enjoy being in Milan.
+There are also many things to see and do for free in Milan, which is great when you are on a budget!

 There were two main sights that we saw whilst here; a castello (castle) that was formally used as army barracks, and the duomo (cathedral).
 They were both lovely to see and the cathedral was really quite outstanding, it reminded me a bit of Gaudi’s unfinished cathedral in Barcelona (although the very large H&M advert placed on the side of the cathedral did hinder its aesthetic glory somewhat).
 We spent a lot of time around the duomo, watching people go to collect their sacred tree (or so we called it as we weren’t entirely sure?!), watching parts of the services, and just general people watching.